scriptlord/scriptlord/README.md

 ### About Me 👋
 A Full Stack Software Engineer with 2 years of experience developing web applications using different technologies
-## (HTML5, CSS3, bootstrap, javascript/typescript, react, Nodejs, Expressjs, Mangodb, ,postgres, SQL etc.)
+## (HTML5, CSS3, bootstrap, javascript/typescript, react, Nodejs, Expressjs, Mongodb, ,postgres, SQL etc.)

  ## How I approach my client/employer:
 I choose to understand your product needs.
 Translate them to code.
 Choose the best technology for you.
 Give you a working solutions where your users/clients would love.